top of page

 The Art of Conflicting Effectively

 Why We Chase Our Tails in Conflict (and How to Stop) Don’t you hate it when you quarrel with someone and all they seem to do is justify their own perspective?
 What is with that?
-What does it really say about them ?
-And—if I’m honest—what does it really say about me ?
+What does it really say about them?
+And—if I’m honest—what does it really say about me?
 It’s like watching two people run in circles, each chasing their own tail, neither getting anywhere useful.
 I find it incredibly counterproductive.
-Don’t get me wrong, I’ve spent a lifetime doing the exact same t
+Don’t get me wrong, I’ve spent a lifetime doing the exact same thi

 Jane McGarvey